dylanmckay/rurust/README.md

 Allows you to create a Ruby VM, `eval` code, plug classes, define modules, and insert C functions into the environment.

+For a more high level library, take a look at [plugger](https://github.com/dylanmckay/plugger-ruby).

 ## Examples

 ### A simple REPL